-This year we will use the same Rating and Ranking Tool in 2022.
-Persons wishing to submit a new or renewal application must submit an application in e-snaps no later than Monday, 11:59:59 PM, September 25, 2023.
+Rating and Ranking Scoring Tool FY24.25, contains changes made by the Rating, Ranking, & Evaluation Committee and approved by the Leadership Council in June 2024.
+The changes represent an effort to best reflect the services and realistic goals within projects.
+Changes are discussed in the section Rating Scores later in this document.
 While the tool relies on past performance data from the agency APRs, the final ranking will include the CoC designated priorities determined by reviewing current CoC data and performance measures.
 New projects will be based on the established priorities since they will not have submitted an APR.